The best Speechify alternative for Mac in 2026

 What's the cheapest Speechify alternative for Mac?

-Which Speechify alternative has the best voices?
+Which Speechify alternative has the most natural voices?

 Can I get a Speechify alternative that works offline?